optiGov/eloquent-graphql/README.md

 # eloquent-graphql

-Automatic creation of GraphQL types and fields from Eloquent Models.
+This package automatically creates GraphQL types and fields with their resolvers from Eloquent Models.
+The package utilizes the PHP DocBlock annotations to determine the GraphQL types and fields.
+It supports pagination, filtering and ordering on properties returning multiple models using a query builder for optimal performance.

 ## Installation